confetti-clj/s3-deploy/README.md

 ```
 [](/dependency)

+## Goals

+- a simple data-driven API to sync local files to an S3 bucket
+- useful reporting capabilities to inform users about the sync process
+- sync metadata and provide versatile ways to specify it **(TBD)**
+- allow some ordering of uploads to get "fake-transactionality" **(TBD)**

 ## Walkthrough

 To get a diff between an S3 bucket and local files use `confetti.s3-deploy/diff*`.
 To actually sync files use `confetti.s3-deploy/sync!`.